 Here’s a quick and easy dinner recipe, perfect for busy weeknights – Enchilada Casserole with Sweet Potatoes, Corn and Black beans and my 5 Minute Enchilada Sauce.

-It can be kept vegetarian like I have it here, or for heartier appetites, add rotisserie chicken, or ground turkey or beef.
+It can be kept vegetarian as you see it here, or for heartier appetites, add rotisserie chicken, or ground turkey or beef.
 The flavorful enchilada sauce is simple, yet delicious, and whips up in a blender.
 No cooking involved!
 When pressed for time, this is a hearty meal that can be assembled in 20-25 minutes, with the oven doing the rest of the work.
 Top it with cilantro, avocado and sour cream and dinner is ready!

 The recipe starts with making the 5 minute Enchilada Sauce- which of course you can buy, as well (I like Trader Joe’s brand ) But this literally takes 5 minutes, so why not make it?
 Blend up the ingredients in a blender until smooth, and that’s it, no cooking required.
 In winter I use canned tomatoes, but in summer, when fresh ripe tomatoes are available, I prefer those.
 This would also be something really great to can or freeze for winter if you are one of those lucky ones who can grow multitudes of tomatoes.